Gadsden State Community College

 801 Cedar Bluff Road, Centre, AL

 Please note that it is best to utilize the IRS Data Retrieval Tool, if available, when completing the FAFSA.
-A 'How To' video for using the retrieval tool is available by clicking here if filing the 2012-13 FAFSA and by clicking here if filing the 2013-14 FAFSA.
+A 'How To' video for using the retrieval tool is available by clicking here, or you can click here to view our printable instructions that explain how to use the IRS Data Retrieval Tool.
 Not only will using this IRS Data Retrieval Tool make the application process easier, it will also speed the verification process considerably.
-If you choose not to utilize the IRS Date Retrieval Tool when filing your FAFSA online, or are not allowed access to do so, then a copy of your 2011 and/or 2012 tax transcript will be needed if you are selected for verification by the federal processing center for that tax years's FAFSA.
-In the past, Gadsden State was able to accept copies of completed tax return forms (i.e., 1040, 1040A, etc); however, new regulations now require us to have a signed copy of your tax transcript.
+If you choose not to utilize the IRS Date Retrieval Tool when filing your FAFSA online, or are not allowed access to do so, then a copy of your "tax return transcript" will be needed if you are selected for verification by the federal processing center for that tax year's FAFSA.
+In the past, Gadsden State was able to accept copies of completed tax return forms (i.e., 1040, 1040A, etc); however, new regulations now require us to have a signed copy of your tax return transcript.
 Once you have filed your tax return, a tax transcript can be requested, free of charge, at the IRS Web site at www.irs.gov or by calling 1-800-908-9946.
 Click here to view step-by-step instructions on how to request a tax transcript.